appscode/blog/content/post/kubevault-enterprise/index.md

   - secret-management
   - security
   - vault
-  - Raft
+  - raft
-  - Elasticsearch
+  - elasticsearch
   - hashicorp
-  - Enterprise
+  - enterprise
-  - Community
+  - community
 ---

 We are very excited to announce KubeVault Enterprise Edition with the release `v2021.07.17`.
 The KubeVault `v2021.07.17` contains various feature improvements and bug fixes for a better user experience.
 It also comes with a KubeVault Community Edition which is **free of cost** but only limited to the `default` namespace.